MRoc/patcher/README.md

 * All operations contain a path that describes where in the object tree the operation should be applied.
 * If a *range* into an array is specified, it must be an object of form `{ index: 2, length: 3}`.
-* Multiple succeeding `replace` operations might be grouped in a single history step if the last transaction only consistes out of a single `replace` on the same path.
+* Multiple succeeding `replace` operations might be grouped in a single transaction if the last transaction only consistes out of a single `replace` on the same path.

 ## Examples

+### Add

 Inserting a value to an array at position 1 nested in an object: